 You enter the residence through an inner courtyard, which highlights a wall entirely built of cypress wood, where a reflecting pool and oculus align to activate the space with reflection and luminance.
 This area can be closed in with striking 22-feet-tall curtains.
 The prominent finishes of the exterior walls are coral stone, very typical of Florida.

-Inside the house there is a profusion of straight lines, light colors, generous spaces and a minimalist decor with carefully chosen furnishings.
+Inside the house, there is a profusion of straight lines, light colors, generous spaces and a minimalist decor with carefully chosen furnishings.
 The best example of the style that permeates the entire house can be seen in the living room, which opens to the interior garden through huge windows.
 It has a very simple wooden table and benches, and an armchair made of teddy bears by award-winning designers Fernando and Humberto Campana.
 Another remarkable detail inside the house is its floating staircase, constructed from wooden slats that emerge from the wall and provide access to the upper floor.

 The property expands towards the inner garden with a towering rectangular porch.
-This space is only interrupted by an imposing cylindrical column that adds drama to the design profile, and hides a shower.
+This space is only interrupted by an imposing cylindrical column that adds drama to the design profile and hides a shower.
 The dark infinity pool features volcanic stone and a Jacuzzi in one of its corners.
-The pool’s dark color give the architect a way to mimic the natural color palette of the marshes surrounding the city.
+The pool’s dark color gives the architect a way to mimic the natural color palette of the marshes surrounding the city.